>

 There are three different sources for specifying an input graph:

 However, due to the way we visualize our MCBM algorithms, we need to impose one additional graph drawing constraint that does not exist in the actual MCBM problems.
 That constraint is that vertices on the left set are numbered from [0, n), and vertices on the right set are numbered from [n, n+m).
+You do not have to visually draw them in left-right sets form, as shown in this Grid Graph example.

 2. Modeling: Several graph problems can be reduced into an MCBM problem.
 In this visualization, we have the modeling examples for the famous Rook Attack problem and standard MCBM problem (also valid in MCM mode).